m19v/m19v.github.io/docs/tutorials/computer-science/networking.md

 **Transport Layer Security** (**TLS**) is a cryptographic protocol designed to provide communications security over a computer network.
 TLS builds on the now-deprecated **Secure Sockets Layer** (**SSL**) specifications.

+### Communication protocol
+A **communication protocol** is a system of rules that allows two or more entities of a communications system to transmit information.
+The protocol defines the rules, syntax, semantics, and synchronization of communication and possible error recovery methods.

 ## Network devices

 ### Repeater